csci104/site/homework/hw2/index.md

 - The parentheses, `(` and `)`, will each be their own token kind.
 - The operators, `+`, `-`, `*`, `/`, will all be a unique token kind.
-- All numbers, which consist of one or more digits, will be a single token kind.
+- All non-negative integers, which consist of one or more digits, will be a single token kind.

 ### Grammar

 When you think about evaluating a mathematical expressions, you tend to think in patterns.
 For example, when you see an expression of the form `number + number`, you know to sum the two numbers.
 Formally, we call these patterns a **grammar**, but don't worry; we won't need the fancy terminology to implement our parser.

+Simple Arithmetic Expressions are defined formally as follows:

+1. A non-negative integer is a simple arithmetic expression.
+1. If Y and Z are simple arithmetic expressions then the following are simple arithmetic expressions:
+    + (Y+Z)
+    + (Y\*Z)
+    + (Y-Z)
+    + (Y/Z)

 What you should take away from this is that the `TokenKind`s are a matter of practicality.
 We use them in order to verify that the expressions we're evaluating match our the patterns we're expecting.